 The process of single bitflip analysis for a target filter is similar to the one for a neuron.
 Nonetheless, in the case of a bitflip in a filter, all OFMaps in an output channel are affected (as described in subsection \ref{subsec:error-prop-cnn} and Eq. \eqref{eq:faulty-weight}).
 Therefore, this step is performed separately on every bit of all weights in the target filter, so that \textit{VVSS} and \textit{EDM} for the corresponding filter are obtained.

 \textbf{Step 2: Vulnerability Values Identification:} This step exploits VVSS to identify the vulnerability values for the target neuron (i.e., OFMap) by exploring its constructed VVSS.
-As mentioned, VVSS represents output errors induced by a single fault occurring at the inputs of the target neuron.
-The objective is to identify the \textit{maximum negative} and \textit{minimum positive} vulnerability values among the existing ones in VVSS for a neuron that misclassify the DNN's outputs from its golden classification for each input data.
+The objective is to identify the \textit{maximum negative} and \textit{minimum positive} vulnerability values among the existing ones in VVSS for a neuron that changes the CNN from its golden classification for each input data.

-To explore the vulnerability values efficiently, we divide them into four different exploration spaces: \begin{enumerate} \item $VVSS_{[-\infty, -1]}$: contains CVVs between $[-\infty, 1]$ that have a non-zero distribution ratio. \item $VVSS_{(-1, 0)}$: contains CVVs between $(-1, 0)$ that have a non-zero distribution ratio. \item $VVSS_{(0, 1)}$: contains CVVs between $(0, 1)$ that have a non-zero distribution ratio. \item $VVSS_{[1, +\infty]}$: contains CVVs between $[1, +\infty]$ that have a non-zero distribution ratio. \end{enumerate}
+To explore the vulnerability values efficiently, we divide them into four different exploration spaces: \begin{enumerate} \item $VVSS_{(-\infty, -1]}$: contains CVVs between $(-\infty, -1]$ that have a non-zero distribution ratio. \item $VVSS_{(-1, 0)}$: contains CVVs between $(-1, 0)$ that have a non-zero distribution ratio. \item $VVSS_{(0, 1)}$: contains CVVs between $(0, 1)$ that have a non-zero distribution ratio. \item $VVSS_{[1, +\infty)}$: contains CVVs between $[1, +\infty)$ that have a non-zero distribution ratio. \end{enumerate}

 The flowchart in Fig~\ref{fig:DV+flowchart} illustrates the algorithm of vulnerability value identification for \textit{positive vulnerability values} for a single input data $\mathbf{X}$.
 In this flowchart, $\delta$ is the vulnerability value added to the target OFMap.
 First, $\delta$ equals 1 (box 1) is added to the target OFMap.
 Thereafter, the forward pass of the CNN is performed to obtain its output logits ($\mathcal{E}$) while a neuron is erroneous (box 2).